New Orphan Houses, Ashley Down: Post war changes

 When the 115th Annual Report was published, covering the year to 26 May 1954, it was noted that the charity's name had changed once more to "The Müller Homes for Children".
 Negotiations with Bristol Corporation to purchase all five houses, together with the swimming pool and playing fields, were advanced, and the Homes had only the full use of No 3 House and partial use of No 5.

 More children left Ashley Down in 1954: 11 boys and four girls to Wright House on 16 September, 12 girls and 6 boys to Severnleigh on 19 October and 15 infants to The Grange on 2 November.

 During 1955–56, 16 Cotham Park (which was rented by the Homes during the war) and 7 Cotham Park were purchased.
 Both buildings needed considerable work before the final vacation from Ashley Down could take place.
 No 16 became known as "Ashley Down House", while No 7 became "Müller House".

 In July 1957, the orphanage disposed of the Backwell estate, the children having been dispersed through the Scattered Homes, as they were collectively known.
 The following spring, the final residents of No 3 House left Ashley Down for the last time, for 16 Cotham Park.
 The administration staff relocated to 7 Cotham Park on 10 June 1958.
 Thus 109 years of child care on the site was brought to an end.
 It is not known how many "full" orphans were admitted as a "large book" opened as an Admissions Register after the 37th child had been admitted on 3 October 1836, and referred to in the applications register, which held the names of the children admitted between 3 October 1836 and the move up to Ashley Down, has been lost but at least 11,603 full orphans, and 5,686 partial orphans had passed through the doors.

 The Post-Orphanage Era

 Orphan Houses 4 and 5 are now owned by the City of Bristol College, while No 3 House (in which Müller lived for the last few years of his life and in which he died), on the other side of Ashley Down Road, was converted into private flats in 2007.
 No 1 House converted into flats in 2013, having lain derelict for a number of years.
 No 2 House was sold for redevelopment in early 2016.

-Visitors to the site must bear in mind that, for reasons of pupils' security, they must not attempt to enter the college buildings, as several coach-loads of visitors have turned up causing considerable inconvenience to college staff.

 Müller House (formerly known as No 3 House) was Grade II listed in 1998, as were many of the other houses.